Skip to main content

 Pruning

-Cut plants back by one-half in late June to July after first bloom flush to encourage a second round of flowering 4-6 weeks later.
-Cut all stems to 6-8 inches (15-20 cm) above ground in late fall after foliage dies back, or leave standing through winter for structure and wildlife habitat, cutting back in early spring before new growth emerges.
-Divide clumps in spring or fall every 2-3 years by digging and splitting the root mass.
+Plants are cut back by one-half in late June through July after the first bloom flush to stimulate a second round of flowering 4-6 weeks later in zones 4-7.
+In late fall after foliage dies back, all stems are cut to 6-8 inches (15-20 cm) above ground level, or alternatively the stems are left standing through winter for structural interest and bird seed foraging and cut back in early spring before new growth emerges.
+Rhizomatous clumps are divided in spring or fall every 2-3 years by digging and splitting the root mass with a spade or sharp knife, which controls spread and rejuvenates older plants that have begun to die out from the center.

 Pruning Schedule